 After exploring Gyeongbokgung palace, we went to bbq restaurant near Insadong area for lunch.
 It’s called Palsaek Samgyeopsal (팔색삼겹살).
-I will post detail review on Palsaek Samgyeopsal in the next post.
+Our review on Palsaek Samgyeopsal can be found here

 Next, we visited Bukchon Hanok Village, a Korean traditional village which has a lot of alleys and hanok (Korean traditional houses).
 This area is preserved to show a 600-year old urban environment.
 Traditionally, Bukchon Hanok village is an area where Joseon dynasty high officials and nobles lived.